 Knuckles realized with a start that he was lingering.
 ‘Why am I thinking about the past now?’ he wondered as he slipped on the gloves, feeling the supple material conform to his bare hands.
 ‘What’s done is done… All I can do is move forward…’

 Shutting the cabinet, the echidna strode out of his office towards the briefing room, the sliding door behind him closing with a soft hiss.

 Tails came to on top of a rusted, segmented walkway high above a pool of golden-silver Energen.
 With eyes going in and out of focus, the fox observed his surroundings.
 ‘This isn’t the No. 5?’ he mused, noting the crumbling walls and the outdated technology keeping the plant in operation.
 ‘But the place looks familiar… It almost looks like-’

-It was his childhood friend, Cream Rabbelocke.
-Here, she was wearing hiking boots, brown climbing shorts, a brown traveler’s vest over top of a white button-down crop top, a pair of leather gloves and a wide brimmed hat.
-She was kneeling beside the body of a dead woman, impaled through the chest by a six-foot long katana.
+Fifteen-year-old Cream Rabbelocke, wearing hiking boots, brown climbing shorts, a brown traveller’s vest over top of a white button-down crop top, a pair of leather gloves and a wide-brimmed hat.
+She was kneeling beside the body of a dead woman, impaled through the chest by a six-foot-long katana.
 The sight brought a chill down the fox’s spine.

 Cream cradled the woman’s head, bringing it up and allowing Tails to get a better look at her.
 She was an almost exact, older doppelganger of Cream, with the only difference being that she had auburn hair.

 ‘I… I remember that woman…’ Tails thought as his memories stirred.
 His pulse started to quicken as he finally realized where he was.
 ‘That’s Cream’s mother, Vanilla!
 So then, this must be the Mount Mobius Energen Reactor back in Knothole, five years ago!’